-The outcomes of the program require that the graduating student demonstrate the following:
+The student outcomes of the program require that the graduating student demonstrate the following:

-- a. an ability to systematically apply knowledge of mathematics, science and engineering sciences to solve problems - b. an ability to plan, design, and conduct engineering experiments as well as to analyze and interpret data and report - c. an ability to systematically identify, formulate, design and demonstrate electrical engineering systems, subsystems, components and/or processes that meet desired performance, cost, time and safety requirements - d. an ability to function on multidisciplinary teams - e. an ability to identify, formulate and solve engineering and electrical engineering problems - f. an understanding of professional and ethical responsibility - g. an ability to communicate technical information through professional quality reports, oral presentations and interaction with audience - h. the broad education necessary to understand the impact of electrical engineering solutions in a global and societal context - i. a recognition of the need for and an ability to engage in life-long learning - i. a knowledge of contemporary issues - k. an ability to use modern techniques, skills and tools including computer based tools for analysis and design
+- a. an ability to systematically apply knowledge of mathematics, science and engineering sciences to solve problems - an ability to plan, design, and conduct engineering experiments as well as to analyze and interpret data and report results - e. an ability to systematically identify, formulate, design and demonstrate electrical engineering systems, subsystems, components and/or processes that meet desired need within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability and sustainability - d. an ability to function on multidisciplinary teams - e. an ability to identify, formulate and solve engineering and electrical engineering problems - f. an understanding of professional and ethical responsibility - g. an ability to communicate technical information through professional quality reports, oral presentations and interaction with audience - the broad education necessary to understand the impact of electrical engineering solutions in a global economic, environmental, and societal context - a recognition of the need for and an ability to engage in life-long learning - j. a knowledge of contemporary issues - k. an ability to use modern techniques, skills and tools including computer based tools for analysis and design criteria, synthesis, construction, testing and evaluation and should include a variety of realistic constraints, such as economic factors, safety, reliability, aesthetics, ethics and social impact.

 Engineering design is the process of devising a system, component, or process to meet desired needs.
 It is a decision making process (often iterative).
-The fundamental elements of the design process are the establishment of objectives and criteria, synthesis, construction, testing and evaluation and should include a variety of realistic constraints, such as economic factors, safety, reliability, aesthetics, ethics and social impact.
+The fundamental elements of the design process are the establishment of objectives and